flipsewtf/TimeAgo/README.md

 ```html
 <script src="timeago.min.js"></script>
 ```
-You could also paste the script with your other script snippets, but the unminified version takes up a few lines of code.
+You could also paste the script with your other script snippets, but the readable/unminified version takes up quite a few lines of code.
 If you do, just make sure the initialization follows.

 ### Initialization
 Place the following snippet to initialize the timeAgo functionality inside a  `<script>` tag